SpiderOak/nimbus.io/docs/developers_guide.rst

 parallel.
 And/or for individual uploads to be restarted without restarting the entire archive.

+**Note**: As of this writing, support for Conjoined Archives is incomplete.

 Listing Conjoined Archives
 ++++++++++++++++++++++++++
 List the conjoined archives active for this collection